lndgalante/solutils/README.md

 ##### useRequestIdlFromAddress()

-Returns a IDL from a particular address
+Returns an IDL from a particular address.

 _Example_